 Eye-tracking studies have also greatly informed what we know about how people read on the Internet.
 Because the Internet has become such a rich source of information, web visitors can and do make lightning-fast decisions about whether a webpage is worth reading.
-They sweep their eyes across the page in a pattern that’s roughly shaped like an F, starting in the upper left corner.
+As reported in 2006, readers sweep their eyes across the page in a pattern that’s roughly shaped like an F, starting in the upper left corner.
 They take two horizontal swipes across the page, then swipe vertically down the left.
 These three heatmaps of web users’ eye movements capture this dominant reading pattern.

 - Put the most important content first, in the opening sentences and paragraphs.
 Don’t start with that nice, smooth blah-blah intro.

 - Use bolded headings and subheadings that make sense and include keywords of the content.

 - Use bulleted lists when you can to break up content.
 Bullets are also easy to scan.